 Rapid fat-loss is appealing because who doesn’t want to lose the weight they’ve fought off their whole lives in a manner of weeks?
 One thing you should look at before trying a diet like this, however, is how maintainable it is.
 Can you see yourself eating like this for the rest of your life?
 Find a “diet” or lifestyle change that you can follow for years to come, because in order to keep whatever results you achieve, you’ll have to stick with what you’re doing when you achieve them.
 As soon as you get off a diet like this one and start eating starchy carbohydrates again, your body is bound to pack the weight back on.
 That said, you may want to pick a lifestyle with more variety that will keep you excited about the possibility of trying new things while staying health-conscious.
 My clients and I have achieved great results with a lifestyle that promotes moderation, listening to your body, and a healthy amount of exercise that boosts fat-blasting hormones.
 The path of moderation is not as quick as this one, but it proves more maintainable and a ton more enjoyable.
 The journey to great health should be fun!

 One thing I should be honest about is that I didn’t get my levels tested as Tim encouraged until the very end of the month.
 When I started feeling really weak, I went to the hospital to get my blood drawn and to test my levels of certain vitamins and minerals.
 Turns out that I was pretty low on B-12, which is found mostly in animal meat and is a very common deficiency in vegetarians.
 If I were talking to Tim directly, I’m sure he would say that I could have lost even more body fat, and felt better while on the diet if I had addressed this sooner.
 This deficiency could have been the main cause of my lethargy at the time, as I feel a lot better now that I have started to eat fish and poultry again (more on that decision in another post :)).
 Will I try the diet again as a meat-eater?
 Probably not.
 I’m not a big fan of diets as I’ve said before.
-I’m a big fan of my lifestyle- eating healthy 90% of the time and working out to my heart’s content.
+I’m a big fan of intuitive eating and working out to my heart’s content.

 I’m interested to hear if anyone else has tried the Slow Carb diet and what results they have achieved.
 Post your experience here, or ask any questions you may have about mine!
 I’d be happy to answer!